HANA0726/FINVAULT-Banking-Dashboard/README.md

 ## 📌 Project Overview

-**FINVAULT** is a full end-to-end data analytics portfolio project built on a real-world banking dataset of **3,000 clients**.
+**FINVAULT** is a full end-to-end data analytics project built on a real-world banking dataset of **3,000 clients**.
 The project covers the complete data analytics pipeline — from raw CSV ingestion through PostgreSQL, exploratory analysis in Python, to an interactive multi-page Power BI dashboard with dynamic DAX measures.

 ### Problem Statement
 The banking sector faces significant challenges in managing credit risk and minimising losses during the lending process.
 This project builds a data-driven understanding of client financial profiles to support smarter loan approval decisions.